 Once the development’s collateral is created – what happens then?
 One of the biggest shifts in recent times is how the developments are being presented to buyers.
 Gone are the days when the real estate agent would simply list the development in a local newspaper and then hope that prospective buyers are going to turn up on the doorstep and ask to sign the contracts.

-The buyers have become much more sophisticated and knowledge hungry.
-And with technology advances – it is now easier to visualise more and more components of the unbuilt development projects.
+The buyers have become much more sophisticated and knowledge-hungry.
+And with technological advances – it is now easier to visualise more and more components of the unbuilt development projects.

 In a recent article by Jon Ellis from Investorist – “Will the internet make property sales people and project launches redundant?” – Jon writes: